-Over the past few years, there has been an upsurge in regulatory changes in post-trade services worldwide and the JSE’s clearing house JSE Clear, have worked tirelessly to ensure that it adheres to these latest global standards and legislative requirements.
+In recent years, there have been several regulatory changes in global post-trade services.
+The JSE’s clearing house, JSE Clear, has worked tirelessly to adhere to the latest global standards and legislative requirements.

-In December 2012, JSE Clear (then SAFCOM), became the first clearing house in the world to achieve CPSS-IOSCO (Committee on Payment and Settlement Systems - International Organisation of Securities Commissions) compliance (a global standard for risk management) with the support of our market and we are very proud of this achievement.
+In 2012, JSE Clear (then SAFCOM), became the first clearing house in the world to achieve CPSS-IOSCO (Committee on Payment and Settlement Systems - International Organisation of Securities Commissions) compliance (a global standard for risk management) with the support of market participants.

-JSE Clear, as part of its compliance obligations, is required to adhere to the requirements of the CPSS-IOSCO disclosure framework, where one of the stipulations of this framework, is that the outcomes of a (FMI’s) self-assessment should be structured for public disclosure.
+JSE Clear, as part of its compliance obligations, adheres to the requirements of the CPSS-IOSCO disclosure framework.
+One of the stipulations of this framework, is that the outcomes of a financial market infrastructure (FMI’s) self-assessment should be made publicly available.

-As a member of the G-20, South Africa (and its respective FMIs) is committed to comply with the principles and provisions of the CPSS–IOSCO report, as it is an integral part of the G-20’s efforts to enhance the stability and integrity of financial markets.
+As a member of the G-20, South Africa (and its respective FMIs) complies with the principles and provisions of the CPSS–IOSCO report.
+This report is an integral part of the G-20’s efforts to enhance the stability and integrity of financial markets.

 IOSCO disclosure framework